Bright Futures Education Fund

 "Poverty is not just a lack of money; it is not having the capability to realise one's full potential as a human being" - Amartyr Sen

-Without a government support system in place like in many developed countries, the high costs of university tuition block all but a wealthy minority from attaining a higher education.
-Little by little, The Bodia Group tries to fill this void.
+Without a government support system in place like in many developed countries, the high costs of university tuition block all but a wealthy minority of Cambodians from attaining a higher education.

-Our Bright Futures Education Fund is a scholarship program that invests in bright but poor high school students to complete an undergraduate bachelor's degree at a local institution.
-Each student pays back 50% of the course fees once their monthly earnings equal the average regional, monthly salary.
-Student repayments are then used to fund even more promising bu disadvantaged students.
+Our Bright Futures Education Fund is a scholarship program that invests in bright high school students facing serious financial hardship.
+Students are funded to complete an undergraduate bachelor's degree at a local institution.
+Once they earn a decent job and a minimum standard salary, they pay back 25% of their course fees in monthly installments to fund a next round of students.

 This 'pay it forward' system is an income-contingent loan scheme that allows multiple cohorts of students to graduate using a single upfront capital investment.
 The Bodia Group does not profit whatsoever; it raises the money, sponsors the students and keeps up the cyclical, sustainable financing model.

-(1) Humphreys, John (2016).
-Education in Cambodia: Rate of return and personal equity finance.
-PhD Thesis, School of Economics, The University of Queensland
+(2) John Humphreys (2016), Education in Cambodia: Rate of Return and Personal Equity Finance.
+PhD Thesis, UQ School of Economics.